D8-X/d8x-liquidator/README.md

 ### Configure

 Inspect and edit the liquidator.config.js file to set-up the liquidators.
-For instance, if you want to run liquidators for BTC and ETH, you could use a config file like this:
+For instance, if you want to run liquidators for BTC and ETH only, you would use a config file like this:

 ```
 module.exports = {